 Show All Answers

-New placement of manufactured homes within the City limits of Sultan require a Residential Building Permit.
-View or download the Residential Building Permit Application Packet (PDF).
+New placement of manufactured homes within the city limits of Sultan requires a permit.
+Apply on the MyGov Permit Portal.

-Alterations or repairs to manufactured homes are permitted through the Washington State Department of Labor and Industries.
-Please check the department website to see if you need a permit.
+Any alterations, repairs or additions like carports, porches, and awnings to manufactured homes are permitted through the Washington State Department of Labor and Industries.
+Please check the Department of Labor & Industries website to see if you need a permit.
 Simply checking the list of which alterations will require permits could save you time and money.
-You may not need a permit for the type of work you’re doing.
-Or, you may need a different kind of permit, especially if your project includes electrical work.
+You may not need a permit for the type of work you’re doing, or you may need a different kind of permit, especially if your project includes electrical work.